 Authors of main papers (but not notes or letters) will receive five free copies of the journal (plus three each to subsidiary authors of multi-authored papers).
 Further copies may be available on request in advance, but will be charged for.
-A schedule of payment rates for contributors (including authors, artists and photographers) is available from the Editor.
+A schedule of payment rates for contributors (we pay a small amount for the text for main papers, for artwork and for front-cover photographs) is available from the Editor.

 Guidelines for artwork on the cover of BB

 British Birds measures 170 mm wide and 250 mm deep.
 All artwork submitted for the cover should be at least 20% larger – 212.5 mm x 312.5 mm, or in those exact proportions thereafter.
 To allow for a little leeway and cropping margins at the printers (known as bleed) an additional 10 mm needs to be provided on all sides, giving a total minimum image area of 232.5 mm x 332.5 mm.
 Your painting should cover the whole image area but nothing important to the painting should be in the bleed area, since it will be trimmed to a greater or lesser degree.

 The BB logo, title and volume details remain in the same format on every issue and are in the same position on the cover.
 It is very important to consider this when planning your design.
 The top 20% (or the top 70 mm at 232.5 mm x 332.5 mm dimensions) must be diffuse with no strong contrast that would interfere with the clear reading of journal’s title.
 Do not allow important features (such as your bird or its support) to run through it.